-Dilated cardiomyopathy (DCM) is defined as the presence of left ventricular enlargement and dilatation in conjunction with significant systolic dysfunction.
-Dilated cardiomyopathy has an estimated prevalence of 1 in 2700 in the U.S.(1) The age of onset for DCM is variable, ranging from infancy to the eighth decade, with the majority of individuals developing symptoms in the fourth through sixth decade.(2)
+DCM is defined as the presence of left ventricular enlargement and dilatation in conjunction with significant systolic dysfunction.
+Dilated cardiomyopathy has an estimated prevalence of 1 in 2700 in the United States.(1) The age of onset for DCM is variable, ranging from infancy to the eighth decade, with most individuals developing symptoms in the fourth through sixth decade.(2)

-The primary clinical manifestations of DCM are heart failure and arrhythmias.
+Primary clinical manifestations of DCM are heart failure and arrhythmias.
 Symptoms of heart failure, such as dyspnea on exertion and peripheral edema, are the most common presentation of DCM.
 These symptoms are generally gradual in onset and slowly progressive over time.
-Progressive myocardial dysfunction may also lead to electrical instability and arrhythmias.
+Progressive myocardial dysfunction also may lead to electrical instability and arrhythmias.
 Symptoms of arrhythmias may include light-headedness, syncope or sudden cardiac arrest.

 Clustering of idiopathic DCM within families has been reported, leading to the conclusion that at least some cases of DCM have a genetic basis.
 Familial DCM is diagnosed when 2 closely related family members have IDC in the absence of underlying causes.
 Penetrance of familial DCM is variable and age-dependent, often leading to lack of appreciation of the familial component.

-Treatment of DCM is similar to other causes of heart failure.
+Treatment of DCM is similar to that for other causes of heart failure.
 This includes medications to reduce fluid overload and relieve strain on the heart, and lifestyle modifications such as salt restriction.
-Patients with clinically significant arrhythmias may also be treated with antiarrhythmic medications, pacemaker and/or an automatic implantable cardiac defibrillator (AICD).
-AICD placement for primary prevention may also be performed if criteria for low ejection fraction and/or other clinical symptoms are present.
-DCM that is end stage can be treated with cardiac transplantation.
+Patients with clinically significant arrhythmias also may be treated with antiarrhythmic medications, pacemaker implantation, and/or an automatic implantable cardiac defibrillator (AICD).
+AICD placement for primary prevention also may be performed if criteria for low ejection fraction and/or other clinical symptoms are present.
+End-stage DCM can be treated with cardiac transplantation.

 Genetic DCM has been proposed as a newer classification that includes both familial dilated cardiomyopathy and some cases of sporadic idiopathic dilated cardiomyopathy.
-The percent of patients with sporadic DCM that have a genetic basis is not well characterized.
-The majority of pathologic mutations are inherited in an autosomal dominant fashion, but some autosomal recessive, X-linked, and mitochondrial patterns of inheritance are also present.(4)
+The percentage of patients with sporadic DCM that has a genetic basis is not well characterized.
+Most pathologic mutations are inherited in an autosomal dominant fashion, but some autosomal recessive, X-linked, and mitochondrial patterns of inheritance also are present..(4)

 Genetic Testing for DCM

-Genetic testing can be performed on any of a number of candidate genes individually or collectively.
-Because of the large number of potential mutations associated with DCM and the infrequent nature of most mutations, panel testing is frequently offered.
-Some examples of genetic panels for DCM that are commercially available are provided in Table 1.
+Genetic testing can be performed on any number of candidate genes individually or collectively.
+Because of the large number of potential mutations associated with DCM and the infrequent nature of most mutations, panel testing is frequently offered. examples of commercially available genetic panels for DCM are listed in Table 1.

 Table 1.
 Commercially Available Genetic Panels for Dilated Cardiomyopathy

-Some individuals with DCM will be found to have more than 1 pathologic DCM mutation.(1) The frequency of multiple mutations is not certain, as is the clinical significance.
+Some individuals with DCM will be found to have more than 1 pathologic DCM mutation.1 The frequency of multiple mutations is uncertain, as is the clinical significance.

-The evaluation of a genetic test focuses on 3 main principles: (1) analytic validity (the technical accuracy of the test in detecting a mutation that is present or in excluding a mutation that is absent); (2) clinical validity (the diagnostic performance of the test [sensitivity, specificity, positive and negative predictive values] in detecting clinical disease); and (3) clinical utility (how the results of the diagnostic test will be used to change management of the patient and whether these changes in management lead to clinically important improvements in health outcomes).
+The evaluation of a genetic test focuses on 3 main principles: (1) analytic validity (technical accuracy of the test in detecting a mutation that is present or in excluding a mutation that is absent); (2) clinical validity (diagnostic performance of the test [sensitivity, specificity, positive and negative predictive values] in detecting clinical disease); and (3) clinical utility (how results of the diagnostic test will be used to change management of the patient and whether these changes in management lead to clinically important improvements in health outcomes).

 Commercially available genetic testing for dilated cardiomyopathy (DCM) involves a variety of methods such as chip-based oligonucleotide hybridization, direct sequencing of protein-coding portions and flanking regions of targeted exons, and next-generation sequencing.
-The analytic validity is highest for direct sequencing, approaching 100%.
-For other methods of genetic testing, the analytic validity may be lower and less precisely defined.
-For genomic hybridization and next-generation sequencing, the analytic sensitivity is in the range of 95% to 99%.
+Analytic validity is highest for direct sequencing, approaching 100%.
+For other methods of genetic testing, analytic validity may be lower and less precisely defined.
+For genomic hybridization and next-generation sequencing, analytic sensitivity is in the range of 95% to 99%.

-Mutations in the TTN gene that were judged to be pathologic were identified in 67/312 (21.5%) individuals with DCM.
+Mutations in the TTN gene that were judged to be pathologic were identified in 67 of 312 (21.5%) individuals with DCM.
 There were 72 unique mutations identified, 25 nonsense, 23 frameshift, 23 splicing, and 1 large insertion.
-TTN mutations were found in 3/231 (1%) of patients with hypertrophic cardiomyopathy and 7/249 (3%) of patients without heart disease, which was a significantly lower frequency compared with patients with DCM (p<0.001).
+TTN mutations were found in 3 (1%) of 231 patients with hypertrophic cardiomyopathy and 7 (3%) of 249 patients without heart disease, which was a significantly lower frequency compared with patients with DCM (p<0.001).

-The clinical validity of genetic testing for DCM is relatively low.
-The clinical sensitivity is uncertain, but likely to be less than 40%.
+Clinical validity of genetic testing for DCM is relatively low.
+Clinical sensitivity is uncertain, but likely to be less than 40%.
 New mutations continue to be discovered, and next-generation sequencing methods may accelerate gene discovery.
-The clinical specificity is also uncertain, but variants thought to pathologic have been reported in some patients without cardiomyopathy.
-The use of next-generation sequencing may decrease clinical specificity if it identifies more variants of uncertain significance.
+Clinical specificity also is uncertain; variants thought to be pathologic have been reported in some patients without cardiomyopathy. next-generation sequencing may decrease clinical specificity if it identifies more variants of uncertain significance.

-In order to demonstrate clinical utility, the results of genetic testing should be associated with some changes in management that lead to improved outcomes.
+To demonstrate clinical utility, results of genetic testing should be associated with changes in management that lead to improved outcomes.
 Changes in management could include initiation of therapy in a patient in whom the diagnosis is confirmed, and/or changes in screening or surveillance for at-risk family members.